-While there are legitimate multi-level or network marketing companies, many of them are illegal pyramids or gifting clubs.
-They are often portrayed as business opportunities, and victims who thought they were paying start up costs to buy a small business of their own eventually find they have lost money or are responsible for others losing money.
+While there are legitimate multi-level or network marketing companies, many of them are actually illegal pyramid schemes or gifting clubs.
+These pyramid schemes are often portrayed as business opportunities, and victims who thought they were paying the start-up costs for their own small business eventually find they have lost money or are responsible for others losing money.

-An "endless chain" or an unlawful pyramid is a plan in which a person pays money or buys merchandise for the chance to receive money when additional participants are introduced into the scheme.
-For example, Mr. Washington pays $3,000 for cosmetics.
-He recruits Mr. Jefferson who also pays $3,000 for cosmetics, in order to have the opportunity to recruit others.
+A pyramid scheme is a plan in which a person pays money or buys merchandise for the chance to receive money when additional participants buy into the scheme.
+For example, Mr. Washington joins a scheme by paying $3,000 for cosmetics.
+He recruits Mr. Jefferson who also pays $3,000 for cosmetics, and to have the opportunity to recruit others.
 Mr. Washington gets a commission of $500 from Mr. Jefferson's $3,000 purchase.
-Mr. Jefferson recruits Dolly Madison who also pays $3,000 for cosmetics.
-From this, Mr. Jefferson gets $500 and Mr. Washington gets $200.
-Because there is no legitimate retail sale to an end user on which to base the distribution of the commissions, it is an unlawful pyramid.
-There are thousands of variations of unlawful pyramids.
+Mr. Jefferson then recruits Ms. Madison who also joins by paying $3,000 for cosmetics.
+From Ms. Madison’s purchase, Mr. Jefferson gets $500 and Mr. Washington gets $200.
+Because the distribution of these commissions is based only on the recruitment of new participants and not any legitimate retail sale to an end user, the business is an illegal pyramid scheme.
+There are, however, thousands of variations of unlawful pyramids.

+Victims often find themselves tricked into participating.
 Pyramid promoters are masters of group psychology.
-Often unlawful pyramids are pitched at recruitment meetings which create a frenzied, enthusiastic atmosphere where group pressure and promises of easy money prey upon the potential victim's rational mind and fear of missing a good deal.
+Often unlawful pyramids are pitched at recruitment meetings that create a frenzied, atmosphere where group pressure and promises of easy money override the potential victim's rational mind by preying upon the fear of missing an investment property.
 Promoters also openly discourage thoughtful consideration and questioning of the scheme.
-Victims often find themselves tricked into participating.

-To avoid becoming both a victim and simultaneously violating the law, do not let anyone rush you into making hasty and unwise decisions.
-A good opportunity to build a business in a multi level structure will not disappear over night.
+People, including participants, who promote pyramid schemes can be charged and convicted of a felony.
+To avoid becoming both a victim and lawbreaker, do not let anyone rush you into making hasty or unwise decisions.
+A good opportunity to build a business in a multi-level structure will not disappear over-night.

 Take time to consider your investment before signing anything or giving someone your money.
 Ask questions about the company and its officers, the products, their cost, fair market value, source of supply and the potential for sales of the supposed products in your area.
+Make sure that the company can support any claims made about the product with reliable research.
 Ask about start up fees, required purchases and about the company's policy regarding the buy back of required purchases.
-Inquire about the average earnings of active distributors, but be wary if the incomes cited sound to good to be true.
-Also, be aware that those who promote pyramid schemes may be charged with a felony.
+Inquire about the average earnings of active distributors.
+If an opportunity sounds good to be true, be especially wary.